sobti/TSAI/Drone Prediction/Readme.md

            return data

  - As mobilenet goes very deep such that image of 224 * 224 squeezes to 7 * 7 .BE alert in feeding smaller dimension images as maxpooling in Sppnet can cause issue.

+ - Sometimes without having control on images can cause out of memory issue as image going can be having higher dimensions.

 ## yet to explore part: